Baywood Village Community Conversation

 UPDATE - ONE MONTH LATER...The event was a tremendous success!
 85 people attended to listen to others and share their ideas for how to better meet the needs in the South Dorchester community.
 View pictures of the event and read an article by the Dorchester Star.

-South Dorchester Good Neighbor Project meeting
+Next South Dorchester Good Neighbor Project meetings are held at:

 MARK YOUR CALENDAR...